Teaching Your Child to Swim

 it could result in them having a negative experience, and the whole

-process being delayed or worse starting from scratch again.
+process being delayed or worse starting from the beginning again.

 Firstly, talk to your